Linear Log-Normal Attention with Unbiased Concentration: Background and related work

 Some of these methods combine multiple types of efficient attention mechanisms.
-For instance, \citep{long_short_zhu} uses a combination of low-rank projection and local window attention.
+For instance, \citep{long_short_zhu} suggested a combination of low-rank projection and local window attention.
 Similarly, \citep{linear_devil_Qin_2022} incorporate both kernel-based and block-wise attention in their approach.
-Our method also integrates kernel-based and block-wise attention, but with a novel kernel approach that differs from that of \citep{linear_devil_Qin_2022}.
+Our method also integrates kernel and block-wise techniques while suggesting a novel kernel approach that differs from that of \citep{linear_devil_Qin_2022}.
 By leveraging the benefits of multiple attention mechanisms, these techniques offer more efficient and accurate models for various NLP tasks.

 Kernel-based attention requires selecting a feature embedding function $\Phi$ to compute the LA kernel \cref{eq:mercer_kernel}.
 Linearized attention can then be defined as: